brianrhonea/brianrhonea/README.md

 # Hi there, I'm Brian Honea

 Welcome to my GitHub profile!
-I’m a Software Engineering and Data enthusiast with a strong passion for healthcare, data engineering, and software engineering.
+I’m a Software Engineering and Data enthusiast with a strong passion for healthcare and technology.
 I’m a new graduate with a Master’s degree in Business Analytics and Artificial Intelligence, and I’m focused on transitioning to a software engineering, data engineering, data science, or analyst role with a long-term goal of leadership in the field.

 ### What I'm Working On